 Cost of a life coach

-Sessions with a life coach may range from $80 to $300 per session, or $1,000 a month, depending on factors like location and frequency of sessions.
+Coaching services with many life coaches may range from $80 to $300 per session, or $1,000 a month, depending on factors like location and frequency of sessions.

 What to look for in a life coach

-As with therapy, life coaching isn’t a one-size-fits-all experience.
-Your personal fit with the life coach is often the most important factor, so look for someone with whom you feel comfortable working.
+As with therapy, a good coach isn’t a one-size-fits-all experience.
+Your personal fit with the life coach is often the most crucial factor, so look for someone with whom you feel comfortable working to get the key benefits of their coach training.

-The best way to judge this is to ask your prospective life coach for a preliminary phone call (you can do this with our vetted Zencare practitioners).
+The best way to judge this fit is to ask your prospective life coach for a preliminary phone call (you can do this with our vetted Zencare practitioners).
 Try to speak to a few different coaches before making your mind up.

-Since there’s no single, required credential for the title “Life Coach,” so make sure you’re searching on a verified platform (such as Zencare, where our clinicians have been vetted by our team to ensure highest quality care).
+Since there’s no single, required credential for the title “Life Coach,” so make sure you’re searching on a verified platform (such as Zencare, where our clinicians have been vetted by our team to ensure the highest quality care).

 New to therapy?
 Learn about how to find a therapist here.